-Employees working the evening shift (3 p.m. to 11 p.m.) shall be paid a shift differential of 15¢ per hour for the entire shift worked.

-Employees working the night shift (11 p.m. to 7 a.m.) shall be paid a shift differential of 25¢ per hour for the entire shift worked.
+(a) Employees working an evening shift shall be paid a shift differential of 75¢ per hour for the entire shift worked.
+Employees working a night shift shall be paid a shift differential of one dollar per hour for the entire shift worked.